 This is something that all autoimmune conditions have in common – loss of self-tolerance by the immune system.
 We generally talk about autoimmune disease by focusing in on the specific part of our body that is being attacked by our immune system.
 For example, Hashimotos is the autoimmune attack of the thyroid gland, whereas rheumatoid arthritis is the immune attack of connective tissues.
 It’s important to remember though that each autoimmune disease is essentially a different expression of the same underlying issue: immune dysregulation and chronic inflammation.

 Given that hair growth is a non-essential function of our body, it should come as no surprise that in the presence of intense inflammation and immune issues that our beautiful hair can be quite vulnerable.
-But what are the autoimmune diseases that cause hair loss or can be especially damaging to our hair?
+But what are the top autoimmune diseases that are related to hair loss or can be especially damaging to our hair?

 1. Autoimmune Alopecia (areata, totalis, universalsis)

 The first way that autoimmune disease can lead to hair loss is the autoimmune attack of hair follicles.
 Depending on the location and severity of the hair loss, your doctor might diagnose you with either alopecia areata, totalis, or universalsis.

 Your ability to regrow healthy hair after being diagnosed with alopecia depends on whether or not the hair follicle has been permanently destroyed, but many people with alopecia areata are able to regrow their hair.
 Regardless of whether or not hair regrowth is possible in your unique situation, it’s important to remember that hair loss is a symptom and that there is still value in uncovering and resolving hidden sources of inflammation provoking our symptoms and keeping us from feeling our best.
 Symptoms are our body’s invitations to us to go deeper and address the root-causes of dis-ease.